Frequently Asked Questions

 Why would I pay tuition to have my child go to Tilden when he or she can attend public school for free?

-Our class size is smaller, which encourages personal, social, and academic risks that develop sturdy intellects and responsive characters.
-We set clear and consistent boundaries which are maintained by caring adults.
-We make maximum use of our students’ and teachers’ school hours, providing a rich and rigorous program for the intellectual, artistic, social, and physical development of each student.
+Our class size is smaller, which encourages personal, social, and academic stretching that develops sturdy intellects and responsive characters.
+We have a high student-to-adult ratio.
+We set clear and consistent boundaries maintained by caring adults.
+We make maximum use of our students’ and teachers’ school hours, providing a rich and rigorous program for the intellectual, artistic, social, emotional, and physical development of each student.
 (See also: What does your monthly tuition payment buy?)

 What are your volunteer requirements?